 Change your posture

-Use natural therapies
+Use natural treatments

-- When you’re doing a sitz bath, you can add a tablespoon of Epsom Salts.
+- When you’re doing a sitz bath, you can also add a tablespoon of Epsom Salts.
 These help to heal the wound faster.

 Main image courtesy of © wikiHow.com